In Integrative Wellness and Health Coaching

-Because our students are prepared to approach questions from multiple perspectives and employ an integral philosophy of health and healing, they are highly sought by regional placement sites, including organizations where they are mentored by alumni.
+Because our students are prepared to approach questions from multiple perspectives and employ an integral philosophy of health and healing, they are highly sought by regional placement sites, including organizations where they are mentored by our program's alums.

-Internships support the development and practice of our students' professional skills, often with under-served populations.
+Internships support the development and practice of students' professional skills.
+Students often work with under-served populations.

 We have standing relationships with the sites listed below.
 Internships are arranged after matriculation, with the help of the Internship Coordinator.